C-Murder: Steve Thomas case

-In September 2003, Miller was convicted of the January 12, 2002 beating and fatal shooting of a fan, 16-year-old Steve Thomas, at the Platinum Club, a now-closed nightclub in Harvey, Louisiana.
-Miller was arrested in the early hours of January 19 for causing a disturbance at the House of Blues in New Orleans.
+In September 2003, Miller was convicted of second degree murder in connection with the January 12, 2002 beating and fatal shooting of a fan, 16-year-old Steve Thomas, at the Platinum Club, a now-closed nightclub in Harvey, Louisiana.
+Miller was arrested in the early hours of January 18 for causing a disturbance at the House of Blues in New Orleans, and shortly after charged in Thomas' murder.
 He was indicted on February 28, 2002.
-Judge Martha Sassone granted a new trial based on the claim that prosecutors improperly withheld criminal background information on three of their witnesses.
+Judge Martha Sassone granted a new trial in April 2004 based on the claim that prosecutors improperly withheld criminal background information on three of their witnesses.

-While awaiting re-trial, Miller was placed under house arrest.
+On March 20, 2006, Miller was released on a $500,000 bond and placed under house arrest.
 Sassone allowed Miller to promote his new, yet-to-be-titled CD and his novel, Death around the Corner, while under house arrest, but ruled that a gag order pertaining to the case would remain in effect.
 The terms of the house arrest required Sassone's permission for all visitors, including reporters.

 On March 13, 2007, Sassone granted Miller's request to work on his music career on a per-request basis, but denied his request for a 7:00 a.m. to 9:00 p.m. curfew.
 Sassone's rulings in the case became an issue in her failed 2008 bid for re-election.
 Sassone was defeated by Judge Ellen Kovach; prosecutors subsequently renewed a request to have Miller returned to jail.
 During January 2009, Miller was confined to his residence on house arrest, and could only leave for a documented medical emergency.

 On May 27, 2009, Miller pleaded no contest to two counts of attempted second degree murder.
 These charges stem from a 2001 incident in Baton Rouge in which Miller fired one shot, after which it jammed, from a semi-automatic pistol at the owner and bouncer of a night club who refused to allow Miller to enter the business with the gun.
 Miller was sentenced to ten years with credit for time served.
 A surveillance video of the incident was posted on YouTube.

 On August 5, 2009, the murder trial began.
 The father of the victim spoke of his son being a fan of C-Murder before the incident.
 A bouncer also testified against Miller, saying he witnessed the shooting.
 He expressed fear of repercussions for his testimony.
 Prosecutors also charged C-Murder's associates with witness tampering.

 On August 10, 2009, the jury reported being deadlocked, but Judge Hans Liljeberg instructed them to attempt to resolve the deadlock.
 Three hours later, the jury returned to announce it reached a 10–2 guilty verdict.
 The judge suspected that, given the deadlock announced earlier followed by the quick reversal, one of the jurors decided to switch under pressure to end the trial and instructed the jury to go back and deliberate on the case longer.